As the British winter draws nearer drivers are being advised to take care on wet roads. Here are our top tips for driving safely in the rain.

-In the build up to the St Jude storm which caused chaos across southern England in late October, motoring organisation and car insurance provider the AA advised motorists to watch their speed.
+In the build up to the St Jude storm which caused chaos across southern England in late October, motoring organisation AA advised motorists to watch their speed.

 Darron Burness, head of special operations at the AA, says: "It's very important to keep your speed down and drive with great care, particularly on country roads.